Rotary | People of Action

 Snare Eradication

-Rotarians in Kenton were aware that there was a lot of snaring taking place in the undeveloped parts of town, and particularly the Joan Muirhead nature reserve.
+Rotarians in Kenton were aware that there was a lot of snaring taking place in the undeveloped parts of town, Joan Muirhead nature reserve and various other greenbelt areas surrounding Kenton.

 Read news about this project here